cloud66/help-old/_posts/deployment/cloud-do.md

 <h2 id="about">About using DigitalOcean cloud</h2>
 You can use Cloud 66 to provision and deploy your code to servers in any [DigitalOcean region](http://developers.cloud66.com/#cloud-vendor-instance-regions).
 Private networking is enabled for all data centers that support it.
 This means that servers can communicate freely between each other on the same network without counting towards bandwidth costs.

-<h2 id="gen">Generate DigitalOcean access keys</h2>
-You need to provide your DigitalOcean access keys in order for Cloud 66 to access your account.
-To generate these, click the _Apps & API_ link in the left menu of your DigitalOcean account.
-You will want to use **API v1**, so click the link at the top of the page.
-Next, click _Generate new key_ in the top right corner, and then confirm by clicking _Create_.
-Take note of your _Client ID_ and _API key_.

-<h2 id="add">Add DigitalOcean keys to a stack</h2>
+<h2 id="add">Authorise Cloud66 App</h2>
+Cloud66 supports DigitalOcean Api V2.
+DigitalOcean Api V2 use OAuth to authenticate requests.
 Visit the Cloud 66 Dashboard and select _Get started building a stack_.
 After connecting to your Git repository and analyzing your code, you will be asked to _Add your cloud platform_.
-From this menu, select _DigitalOcean_ and provide your credentials.
+From this menu, select _DigitalOcean_ .
+Now if you choose _Authorize_ button, you will be redirected to DigitalOcean website to allow Cloud66 App use your account.
+You will be redirected back to cloud66 dashboard after confirmation and now will be able to deploy your stack into DigitalOcean
 <br/>

 <div class="notice notice-warning">